Motorcycle Laws in Arizona | Phillips Law Group

 Because of the lack of protection, individuals injured in a motorcycle accident often suffer serious injuries like traumatic brain injuries, paralysis, or multiple fractures.

 If you believe your motorcycle accident was caused by a negligent driver, it is important to contact an experienced motorcycle accident lawyer for assistance.

 For nearly 30 years, our personal injury lawyers have helped accident victims pursue claims for compensation for their injuries.
 We are knowledgeable about the state’s motorcycle laws and fight diligently to secure compensation for our clients.

-We can discuss your claim during a free, no obligation consultation.
-We work on a contingency fee, which means you only pay us if you recover on your claim.
-We can handle communications with the insurance company, investigate the circumstance surrounding your accident and focus on the legal aspect of your claim while you concentrate on your recovery.
+We can discuss your claim during a free, no-obligation consultation.
+We work on a contingency fee, which means you only pay us if you recover your claim.
+We can handle communications with the insurance company, investigate the circumstance surrounding your accident, and focus on the legal aspect of your claim while you concentrate on your recovery.

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!

 Sophia H is a pleasure to work with!
 Thanks for all you do.